 However, this is not always the case with the fourth industrial revolution – artificial intelligence effectively excludes humans from the decision-making process.
-Algorithms open and close trade positions in financial markets within milliseconds (Budish, Cramton and Shim, 2015), a speed beyond the processing capabilities of the human brain.
-Travel agency chatbots answer customer queries, provide customers with travel offers, and book hotels for them (Ivanov and Webster, 2019).
+Algorithms open and close trade positions in financial markets within milliseconds (Budish et al., 2015), a speed beyond the processing capabilities of the human brain.
+Travel agency chatbots answer customer queries, provide customers with travel offers and book hotels for them (Ivanov and Webster, 2019).
 Autonomous vehicles make decisions about speed, route, brakes usage, etc. (Maurer et al., 2016).
 Autonomous weapon systems take life-or-death decisions (Crootof, 2015).
 It is evident that the human is often shielded from the decision-making process.
-Humans transfer to machines decisions that are simple and repetitive (e.g,. chatbots answering frequently-asked questions), require speed (e.g., high-frequency trade in financial markets) or involve a lot of real-time data (e.g., automated traffic control).
+Humans transfer to machines decisions that are simple and repetitive (e.g,. chatbots answering frequently asked questions), require speed (e.g., high-frequency trade in financial markets) or involve a lot of real-time data (e.g., automated traffic control).
 The machine makes the decision, not the human.
 As machines can make buy-and-sell decisions (algorithms trading in the financial market, a chatbot booking hotel accommodation for tourists) without human involvement, a question is raised: Who is the buyer and who is the seller?
 Should we treat autonomous intelligent agents (algorithms, robots, chatbots) as customers (Ivanov & Webster, 2017)?
 Should robots have rights (Gunkel, 2018)?
-Should we rewrite our books on economics, marketing, management and organisational behaviour to incorporate these artificial autonomous agents that take economic decisions independently of their human owners?
-The involvement of artificial autonomous agents in the economy will only increase in the future, paving the way to robonomics – the automated economic system that relies on automation technologies, robotics, and artificial intelligence as production factors, while the use of human labour is minimised (Ivanov, 2017).
+Should we rewrite our books on economics, marketing, management and organizational behaviour to incorporate these artificial autonomous agents that take economic decisions independently of their human owners?
+The involvement of artificial autonomous agents in the economy will only increase in the future, paving the way to robonomics – the automated economic system that relies on automation technologies, robotics and artificial intelligence as production factors, while the use of human labour is minimized (Ivanov, 2017).

 The second difference between the current and the previous industrial revolutions is the demographic contexts in which they unfold.
 All three previous industrial revolutions occurred during periods of growing populations.
 Hence, the substitution effect of new technologies raised concerns among politicians and economists about employment opportunities and fuelled fear among employees of being displaced by machines.
 However, the demographic background of the fourth industrial revolution is completely different.
 Since the 1960s, fertility rates have been plummeting globally and in all developed economies the number of children per woman is below the replacement rate (2.1 children/woman).
 In 2018, the average number of children per woman in OECD countries was only 1.69, or 19.5% below the replacement rate (World Bank, 2020).
 In South Korea, the fertility rate is below 1 (0.98), insufficient to replace even the mothers of the children.
-Other countries, such as Italy (1.29), Portugal (1.42), Japan (1.42), Russian Federation (1.57), China (1.69), and the US (1.73), have low fertility rates as well.
+Other countries, such as Italy (1.29), Portugal (1.42), Japan (1.42), Russian Federation (1.57), China (1.69) and the US (1.73), have low fertility rates as well.
 These countries face a demographic tsunami in a decade or so when their populations will start to shrink significantly because the extended life expectancy of their populations will not compensate for the lack of born children.
 The number of people leaving the labour market will be much higher than the number of those entering it.
 This forces societies to look for solutions to the demographic crisis.